 Dr Stuart’s research focuses on the governance of outer space, including (but not limited to) satellite regulations; the ethics of colonisation; the reasons for states developing space programmes; the history of outer space law; the nature of state sovereignty for objects in space; the regulation of mining celestial resources; space debris and the orbital environment; military activity and competition in space; commercial actors in space; the philosophy behind potential contact with extraterrestrial life; insurance and liability issues; the threat from comets and asteroids.
 She has secondary interests and expertise in the global commons more generally (the high seas and Antarctica).
 She is also an established feminist with a background in gender studies.
 Her media work and publications reflect these interests.

 Dr Stuart is happy to be contacted with media queries (print, radio, television, documentary) as well as lecture requests.
 Recent appearances include for example lecturing for the Royal Institution in the Faraday Lecture Hall on “The Human Martian“; on Al Jazeera TV about the International Space Station; as a contributor to the book The Moon: A Celebration of Our Celestial Neighbour.
 She is also available to approach regarding consultancy work.
 Dr Stuart can be followed on Twitter: @DrJillStuart.

 Dr Stuart’s teaching experience and accolades relate to a range of courses and programmes in the areas of politics (government) and International Relations.
 Specific courses taught in recent years include Research Methods in Political Science, Global Politics and Comparative Politics.
 In 2007 she received an LSE Teaching Excellence Award.
 Dr Stuart began teaching at the London School of Economics in 2004, which reflects her education as a former PhD and also MSc student at the university.

 Jill’s biographical and personal information can be summarised as such: she was born and raised in the small mountain town of Klamath Falls, in the state of Oregon in the United States (that state being where her father and his wife still reside).
 Her sister, brother-in-law, niece and nephew all live near Quantico in Virginia.
-Since her mother’s death in 2015 Jill has suffered from grief-induced alopecia areata and wears a headscarf in public.
+Since her mother’s death in 2015 Jill has suffered from grief-induced alopecia areata and sometimes wears a headscarf in public.